Chronic Cough

 What is Chronic Cough?

-Acute cough is an extremely common symptom which we have all experienced.
-It often resolves spontaneously and most people don’t feel the need to seek medical attention.
+An acute cough is an extremely common symptom, which we have all experienced at some point.
+It often resolves on its own, and most people don’t feel the need to seek medical attention or treatment.

-As part of the history, you may be asked to fill out validated questionnaires related to voice and chronic cough.
-This will help the specialists at our ENT Clinic assess the severity of your symptoms and provide us with a baseline against which to compare improvement from therapeutic interventions.
+As part of gathering your medical history, you may be asked to fill out validated questionnaires related to voice and chronic cough.
+This will help the specialists at our ENT Clinic assess the severity of your symptoms and provide them with a baseline against which to compare improvement from therapeutic interventions.

 You may also require allergy testing and certain specific blood tests depending on the potential cause(s).